-To be eligible for the Transatlantic Post-Doc Fellowship, candidates must have successfully defended their Ph.D. by the start of the program (October 1, 2016).
-Candidates must have a strong interest in working in a policy-oriented international environment and must demonstrate their ability to do so by previous international academic experience.
+To be eligible for the Transatlantic Post-Doc Fellowship, candidates must have successfully defended their Ph.D. by the start of the program (October 1, 2018).
+Candidates must have a strong interest in working in a policy-oriented international environment and must demonstrate their ability to do so by excellence in academic work on relevant international issues.

 Applicants must either be citizens of the U.S., Canada or Europe (in a broader geographical definition) OR must have resided in the U.S., Canada or Europe at least for two-and-a-half years in the five years prior to the application deadline.

 Applications should contain:

 - A concise Curriculum Vitae with a list of principal publications (max. four pages in total).
 Please state your citizenship if you are U.S., Canadian or European citizen OR details about your residency there (see above).

-All files, including letters of recommendation, should be sent in English language and in PDF format to firstname.lastname@example.org by Monday, February 1, 2016 (00.00 h MEZ).
+All files, including letters of recommendation, should be sent in English language and in PDF format to firstname.lastname@example.org by Thursday, February 1, 2018 (00.00 h MEZ).
 Incomplete, faulty, or late applications will not be considered.
-Successful candidates will be informed by May, 2016 and will start their fellowship on October 1, 2018.
+Successful candidates will be informed by May 2018 and will start their fellowship on October 1, 2018.
 Please note: the nature of this fellowship requires that fellows be fully prepared to move overseas.

-Up to seven Fellowships will be awarded in 2016.
 Fellows will be selected by a jury composed of members of the participating institutes.
-Selection criteria are the academic excellence of the candidate, policy consultancy experiences and the quality of the research statement.
+Selection criteria are the academic excellence of the candidate, policy consultancy experiences and the quality of the research statement and reference letters.

-For further information, please check TAPIR's website at http://www.swp-berlin.org/en/projects/tapir/call-for-applications.html or contact:
+For further information, please see our FAQs or contact:

 Stiftung Wissenschaft und Politik

 Phone: +49 (0)30 88007-489